BlackbitDigitalCommerce/pimcore-backup/Readme.md

 Please also see [the documentation for other configuration options](https://flysystem.thephpleague.com/docs/adapter/aws-s3/).

 ### Backup execution
 Backups should be saved regularly.
-When you call `bin/console backup:backup` without parameter the backup archive gets named `backup_pimcore-YYYYMMDDhhmm.tar.gz` (YYYYMMDDhhmm gets replaced by current date and time).
+When you call `bin/console backup:backup` without parameter the backup archive file gets named `backup_pimcore-YYYYMMDDhhmm.tar.gz` (YYYYMMDDhhmm gets replaced by current date and time).
 Alternatively you can set the name yourself by providing an argument like `bin/console backup:backup backup.tar.gz`.
 This plugin does not care about deleting old backups, so keep an eye on available disk space.

 ### Restore
 Backups can be restored by executing `bin/console backup:restore <filename>`.
 It uses the same storage configuration as described above.